Skip to main content

 Motion capture records a golfer's body movement in three dimensions, traditionally using reflective markers and multiple cameras, to build a precise digital skeleton of the swing for biomechanical analysis.

 Traditional motion capture involves placing small reflective markers on a golfer's joints and key body landmarks, then recording the swing with several calibrated infrared cameras positioned around the space.
-Software triangulates each marker's position from multiple camera angles simultaneously, reconstructing a highly precise three-dimensional skeleton that can be measured for angles, rotations, and timing throughout the swing.
+Software triangulates each marker's position from multiple camera angles at the same time, reconstructing a highly precise three-dimensional skeleton that can be measured for angles, rotations, and timing throughout the swing.

-This is the gold-standard technology behind most published golf biomechanics research and tour-level fitting studios, because marker-based systems achieve millimeter-level positional accuracy that ordinary video cannot match.
-The tradeoff is cost, setup complexity, and the need for a dedicated studio space — it is not something a golfer can do with a phone in their backyard.
+This is the gold-standard technology behind most published golf biomechanics research and tour-level fitting studios.
+This is.
+This is because marker-based systems achieve millimeter-level positional accuracy that ordinary video cannot match.
+The tradeoff is cost, setup complexity.
+The need for a dedicated studio space.
+It is not something a golfer can do with a phone in their backyard.

-Newer markerless motion capture systems attempt to approximate this same 3D reconstruction using only cameras and computer-vision software, without requiring physical markers on the body — trading some precision for far greater accessibility.
+Newer markerless motion capture systems attempt to approximate this same 3D reconstruction using only cameras and computer-vision software, without requiring physical markers on the body.
+This means trading some precision for far greater accessibility.

-A tour player visits a biomechanics lab wearing dozens of small reflective dots, and the resulting 3D model reveals hip rotation speed and spine angle changes down to a fraction of a degree.
+A tour player visits a biomechanics lab wearing dozens of small reflective dots.
+The resulting 3D model reveals hip rotation speed and spine angle changes down to a fraction of a degree.

 In SwingVantage Motion Lab

 SwingVantage uses markerless, camera-only pose analysis rather than marker-based motion capture.
-This makes it far more accessible — any reasonably clear smartphone video works — but it does not achieve the same millimeter-level precision as a marker-based lab, and SwingVantage labels its outputs accordingly rather than presenting them as lab-grade measurements.
+This makes it far more accessible.
+This means any reasonably clear smartphone video works.
+This means but it does not achieve the same millimeter-level precision as a marker-based lab.
+SwingVantage labels its outputs accordingly rather than presenting them as lab-grade measurements.

 Related guides & benchmarks